dd32/td-gh-ex/readme.txt

 * Bugfix: Bug in the slider was fixed.

 == Upgrade Notice ==

+= V1.2 =
+We updated the theme to WordPress 4.1.1.
+The following files were updated: style.css, header.php, footer.php, searchform.php, functions.php.
+All instance of home_url() in php-files was escaped.

 = V1.1 =
 Added function add_theme_support( "title-tag" ) for WP4.1.
 Added editor_style.css file.
 List of supports post formats was fixed.
 List of supports HTML5-forms was fixed.